open-life-science/open-life-science.github.io/governance.md

 {% assign people = site.data.people %}

 # Governance Committee
 The OLS Governance Committee is a dedicated group of individuals appointed to provide strategic oversight and guidance in shaping the governance framework of OLS.
 This committee provides advisory support in decision-making, transparency, and sustainability within OLS.
+You can also [read the OLS governance guiding documents](https://github.com/open-life-science/ols-governance)

 <div class="people">